Leptolepis: Appearance

 Length of Leptolepis was about 8.5 cm long, and superficially resembled the unrelated modern herring.
 While more basal teleosts such as Pholidophorus had skeletons composed of a mixture of bone and cartilage, Leptolepis resembled modern teleosts in possessing a skeleton completely made of bone.
 Another modern development in Leptolepis were its cycloid scales, which lacked the covering of ganoine present in more basal teleosts.
 These two developments made swimming easier, as the bony spine was now more resistant to the pressure caused by the S movements made while swimming.

 Mass graves of Leptolepis have indicated that species probably lived in schools which would provide some protection from predators while the creatures fed on surface plankton.
 Pelagosaurus was a known predator of Leptolepis, as a Pelagosaurus fossil was found with Leptolepis remains in its stomach.
 Clarkeiteuthis is known from three specimens with Leptolepis in its arms, which estimate that Leptolepis is probably most common prey of Clarkeiteuthis.
+The Pterosaur Dorygnathus preserves remains of Leptolepis in its stomach.